-Fortunately, we can learn from past mistakes.
-The way we move teeth is the same regardless of the appliance we use for it.
-That's the reason why planning the optimal force system for each type of movement is what will give us the key to achieve a satisfactory result.
+Fortunately, we can learn of the mistakes of the past.
+The way we move teeth is the same, regardless of the appliance we use to do so.
+For this reason, the optimal system of forces for each type of movement is what will give us the key to achieving a satisfactory result.

-In this study, the authors differentiated between 4 different movements and analyzed the efficacy of each movement with Invisalign aligners.
-The predictability of each movement, ordered from highest to lowest, is as follows:
+In this study, the authors have differentiated between 4 different movements and analysed the effectiveness of each of these movements with the Invisalign aligners.
+The predictability of each of them, in order from highest to lowest, is as follows:

-As shown in the images, a different axis of rotation has been used for each of these movements.
-The picture on the left, where the axis of rotation is closer to the center of resistance of the tooth, represents the case of pure inclination.
-This is the most predictable movement of all, followed by controlled inclination.
+As can be seen in the images, each of these movements has used a axis of rotation different.
+The drawing on the left, where the axis of rotation is closer to the centre of resistance of the tooth, represents the case of pure tilt.
+This is the most predictable movement of all, followed by controlled tilt.
 Both movements are more efficient than translation and torque.
 Coincidence?
-Surely not.
-The results of the study confirm the importance of the way in which movements are planned in their performance.
+Probably not.
+The results of the study confirm the importance of the way in which movements are planned in their achievement.

-Finally , it is obvious that the type of appliance we use in our orthodontic treatments can affect their evolution and final result, but it is up to us to understand the characteristics, limitations and virtues of these appliances in order to get the most out of them and achieve excellent results.
+In conclusionIt is clear that the type of appliances we use in our orthodontic treatments can affect their evolution and final result, but it is in our hands to understand the functioning, limitations and virtues of these appliances in order to get the most out of them and achieve an excellent finish.

 Jiang T et al. A cone-beam computed tomographic study evaluating the efficacy of incisor movement with clear aligners: Assessment of incisor pure tipping, controlled tipping, translation, and torque.
 Am J Orthod Dentofacial Orthop 2021;159:635-43